Vindicating Trump

-Vindicating Trump is a 2024 political film about President Donald Trump, making its case on why he should be elected again.
+Vindicating Trump is a 2024 political film about President Donald Trump, making its case for why he should be elected again.
 It was produced and directed by right-wing activist, filmmaker and conspiracy theorist Dinesh D'Souza, and Bruce Schooley.
 The film concerns the travails of former president Donald Trump, such as legal battles, the media, his actions on 6 January and assassination attempts, and falsely alleges voter fraud in the 2020 election and promotes debunked conspiracy theories that the left is behind an effort to assassinate Trump.

 An accompanying book was released 8 October 2024.